 Exhumation:

-Exhumation may be defined as authorized digging out of already buried dead body from the grave for doing autopsy.
+Exhumation may be defined as the authorized digging out of an already buried dead body from the grave for autopsy.

 Causes of Exhumation: